 02 of 10

-Looking at the grid, go over the clues for any 3-, 4- & 5-letter words.
+Looking at the grid, go over the clues for any 3-, 4- and 5-letter words.
 There are relatively few acceptable words of this length in the English language and so the same words tend to occur in many puzzles.
-This is also where a lot of crosswordese crops up.
+This is also where a lot of crosswordese crops up—words you seldom see in daily life but often are used in crossword puzzles.
 It's helpful to commit to memory many of the repetitive words, especially the crosswordese, that appear in crossword puzzles.

 03 of 10